lanthanium/Movie-Browser-in-Angular/README.md

 # Demo Link
 https://www.youtube.com/watch?v=tA9uxOuxnGg

+# To Run
+run the command "npm install" in the root directory to install all required dependencies.

+See "Info" section below to insert your own API key.

+run the command "ng serve" to run the program.

 # Overview
-A CRUD web application where users can search any movies or browse the current trending/popular movies from TheMovieDB.org.
+A web application where users can search any movies or browse the current trending/popular movies from TheMovieDB.org.
 Application is designed with ease of accessibliity and user interface in mind.
 Clean, elegant, visually appealing and highly interactive.

 # Info